jayalfredprufrock/nestjs-typebox/README.md

 This library provides helper utilities for writing and validating NestJS APIs using [TypeBox](https://github.com/sinclairzx81/typebox) as an alternative to class-validator/class-transformer.
 Can be configured to patch @nestjs/swagger allowing OpenAPI generation to continue working.
+Supports property defaults, basic type coercion, transforms, stripping unknown properties, and custom error messages.
+See typebox docs for more info.

 ## Installation